By Colette Finkbiner

 Always a fan of 50s and 60s music, Mike was also a huge Meatloaf and Cyndi Lauper fan.
 And he enjoyed watching TV and movies with his family.
 He was well-known for loving Jeopardy, Days of Our Lives, Madmen and Two and A Half Men.

 Mike and Tina spent happy times camping at Scott’s Flat with family and friends.
 They were regular participants in the Lake of the Pines Halloween Contest.
 Mike loved being a flirt and a bit of a tease.
 His son Michael quotes his father as describing his sense of humor: “I know how to get close to the line but never cross it.”
 Most of all Mike, a lover of warm weather, enjoyed sitting by the lake and greeting family and friends.
 He was a regular fixture.

-Because he loved the lake at Lake of the Pines so greatly, a group of friends are planning Mike’s memorial.
+Update: Because he loved the lake at Lake of the Pines so greatly, a group of friends are planning Mike’s memorial.
 This memorial is a celebration of the life he loved so much.
-On Saturday, May 2, please come to Sandy beach in Lake of the Pines at 1:00p.m.
+On Saturday, May 2, please come to the Main beach in Lake of the Pines at 1:00p.m.
 Bring a potluck dish, lawn chairs, blankets, and stories.

 We need tables and any help you can offer getting set up.
 You may reach the organizer by emailing email@example.com.
 If you need entry to Lake of the Pines, please email your RSVP to firstname.lastname@example.org so that you may be put on the list for gate security.